Nuyorican Poets Café: The Open Room

-The Open Room idea was the basis of the Cafe at its beginning.
+The Open Room idea was the basis of the Café at its beginning.
 It was a space for poets and other kinds of artists to present their work to an audience.
-It has become a weekly event since at the Cafe, attracting all kinds of poets who sign up on a first come, first go basis.
+It has become a weekly event since at the Café, attracting all kinds of poets who sign up on a first come, first go basis.

-At some point in its early history, a Nuyorican chant emerged to precede the Open Room slam performances as a transition from the intense dancing present at the Cafe into a more quiet listening experience.
+At some point in its early history, a Nuyorican chant emerged to precede the Open Room slam performances as a transition from the intense dancing present at the Café into a more quiet listening experience.

-The Open Room typifies the Cafe, its open-to-all attitude and accepting environment.
-Anyone can perform and the entirety of the Cafe is meant to listen.
+The Open Room typifies the Café, its open-to-all attitude and accepting environment.
+Anyone can perform and the entirety of the Café is meant to listen.